These Dynasty Rookie TE Rankings aren’t like any others … because of how we build them.

 DS Analysis

-Trigg was a highly recruited TE to USC who transferred to Ole Miss and did very little.
-He finally found a good home at Baylor and went 50-694-6.
+Trigg was a highly recruited TE who started at USC.
+He transferred to Ole Miss and did very little before finally finding a good home at Baylor.
+His output: 50 catches, 694 yards, and 6 scores.
 Trigg's athleticism allows him to do damage after the catch at 6'4, 240 pounds.
 He has receiving upside and could sneak into Day 2.

 |